The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 Battle Litany is a powerful raid buff that enhances everyone’s critical hit rate.
 As it shares a timer with Dragon Sight, the two should generally be paired together, with Battle Litany coming second due to its shortened duration.

 ![](https://xivapi.com/i/000000/000304_hr1.png)\
 Life Surge forces your next weaponskill to automatically land a critical hit.
-The effect does not apply to DoT effects, which means we tend to use it on either Heavens’ Thrust or the fifth hit of our single-target combos, assuming we hit the positional.
-With two charges of Life Surge, we generally only ever use it when paired with our other buffs to maximize its usage.
-Very rarely will you be in danger of over-capping your charges outside of a buff window.
+The effect does not apply to DoT effects, which means we tend to use it on either Heavens’ Thrust or the fifth hit of our single-target combos, assuming we hit the positional and every buff is up.
+It does however affect every hit of AoE GCDs.
+We therefore use it on Coerthan Torment when facing three or more targets. \
+Try to hold a charge for buff windows as long as you don't overcap both charges.

 ![](https://xivapi.com/i/020000/020710_hr1.png)\
-Tinctures of Strength (currently the Grade 6 Tincture of Strength) can be used as an additional 30s damage buff in combat.
+Tinctures of Strength can be used as an additional 30s damage buff in combat.
 Potency-wise, they are weaker than our other main buff options, but they exist in addition to them.
 These are in no way necessary to use in order to play this game and are simply an additional option should you enjoy fully min/maxing your damage.
 They are always optimal to use.

 ## Basic Buff Rotation